Grand comforter

 Robert Klanten, Post-digital Identity, Doppelganger, 2010.

-With specific interest in modern ritual, Bundles explores the random manifestations which occur within individual morals, natural selection, surroundings and dwellings.
-This conglomeration of traditions, ideas, fantasies and choices coalesce overtime.
-In the meantime, the personality awaits, before it reveals its other self.
+With specific interest in modern ritual, Bundles explores the seemingly randomness of coupling ideas of natural selection, objects, and materiality with comfort.
+This conglomeration of what presents as possibly traditional, concept, fantasy and choice coalesce overtime and culture.
+In the meantime, a developing personality awaits, before it can reveal itself.

-Through a process of mimicking, duplicating and inverting these images she ponders and questions her ability to escape the western innate housewife syndrome; having no children, no husband and no home of her own, she questions 'why is she trapped herself?'
+Through a process of mimicking, duplicating and inverting, these images are used to ponder and question her own ability to escape the westernised innate housewife syndrome; having no children, no husband and no home of her own, she questions 'why does she herself feel trapped and unsafe?'

-By completing a series of three colour choices, each with an additional three pattern choices in each, they are presented like beefed up versions of an iPhone's shopping cart, ready to deselect, shuffle and reselect again.
+By reworking a single chair into a series of three colour choices, each with additional pattern choices, they are presented like slightly beefed-up versions of an iPhone's shopping cart, ready to de/select, shuffle and reselect again.

 Exhibition text: Bundles, Podspace Gallery, 2011.